 - 4.4.1.
 Record of Monitoring.
 The permittee shall keep records of monitoring information that include the following: - a.
 The date, place as defined in this permit, and time of sampling or measurements; - b.
 The date(s) analyses were performed; - c.
 The company or entity that performed the analyses; - d.
-The analytical techniques or methods used; - e.
+The analytical techniques or methods used;

+- e.
 The results of the analyses; and - f.
 The operating conditions existing at the time of sampling or measurement. - 4.4.2.
 Record of Maintenance of Air Pollution Control Equipment.
 For all pollution control equipment listed in Section 1.0, the permittee shall maintain accurate records of all required pollution control equipment inspection and/or preventative maintenance procedures. - 4.4.3.
-Record of Malfunctions of Air Pollution Control Equipment.
-For all air pollution control equipment listed in Section 1.0, the permittee shall maintain records of the occurrence and duration of any malfunction or operational shutdown of the air pollution control equipment during which excess emissions occur.
-For each such case, the following information shall be recorded: - a.
-The equipment involved. - b.
-Steps taken to minimize emissions during the event. - c.
-The duration of the event. - d.
-The estimated increase in emissions during the event.

-For each such case associated with an equipment malfunction, the additional information shall also be recorded:

-e.
-The cause of the malfunction.

-- f.
-Steps taken to correct the malfunction. - g.
-Any changes or modifications to equipment or procedures that would help prevent future recurrences of the malfunction. - 4.4.4.
-The permittee shall maintain records of the temperatures in accordance with Condition 3.4.1. of this permit.
+For the purpose of demonstrating compliance with section 4.1.8 and 4.2.1, the permittee shall maintain records of the times and duration of all periods which the pilot flame was absent. - 4.4.4.
+For the purpose of demonstrating compliance with section 4.1.6 and 4.1.7, the permittee shall maintain records of the visible emission opacity tests conducted per Section 4.3.1. - 4.4.5.
+The permittee shall maintain a record of the landfill gas throughput through the GCCS flare (23C) to demonstrate compliance with the landfill gas throughput limit set forth in section 4.1.5. - 4.4.6.
+All records required under Section 4.4 shall be maintained on site by the permittee for a period of five (5) years.
+Said records shall be readily available to the Director of the Division of Air Quality or his/her duly authorized representative for expeditious inspection and review.
+Any records submitted to the agency pursuant to a requirement of this permit or upon request by the Director shall be certified by a responsible official.